 This Month’s Theme: Back to School

-After a long year-plus of ups and downs, here we are in our back to school mode, back to program mode.
+Here we are in our back to school mode, back to program mode!
 It’s a great opportunity to reenergize and establish your culture.
-Dr. B says: "We actually are pretty good at this at Head Start.
-It is part of our nature.
+Culture is part of Head Start’s nature.
 It’s why we hug instead of shaking hands at conferences.
-Remind your teachers that setting that tone in the classroom and taking the time to create relationships with children, with parents, with each other, should take precedent over curriculum.
-As we head back to school, the curriculum will come, the content will come, but culture comes first."
+Remind your teachers that setting that tone in the classroom and taking the time to create relationships with children, with parents, with each other, should take precedent over curriculum!

 In Case You Didn’t Know

 September is not only back to school time, but also Baby Safety Month.
 What a great time to talk about baby safety!
 One of the components of our Head Start Basics is infant safety.
 It’s also Childhood Obesity Awareness Month, a great opportunity to educate your parents about healthy eating.
-I encourage you to check out Doctor Yum’s free resources, menus, and ways of creating meals to promote healthy eating.
+Check out Doctor Yum’s free resources, menus, and ways of creating meals to promote healthy eating.